-People with the Introverted Intuitive Feeling Judging (INFJ) personality type make up just one percent of the population, making them the rarest of the 16 personalities.
-They are part of the Diplomat group.
-If you identify as an INFJ, your main method of assessing the people and situations around you is intuition.
-Since your primary focus is inward, you deal with things according to how you feel about them.
-The facts of a situation are secondary to how it aligns with your feelings and values.
+An INFJs main method of assessing the people and situations around them is intuition.
+Since their primary focus is inward, they deal with things according to how they feel about them.
+The facts of a situation are secondary to how it aligns with their feelings and values.

-Other people describe you as gentle and caring, while you see yourself as a highly intuitive and complex individual.
-It is extremely important to you to have order and systems in place in your outer world.
-You spend a lot of time devising the systems that work best for you only to change them when your intuition dictates that something isn’t right.
-More than any other personality type, you have amazingly accurate insights into situations and people.
-It doesn’t take you long to size things up correctly.
+Other people describe INFJs as gentle and caring.
+Yet, they see themselves as a highly intuitive and complex individuals.
+It is extremely important to INFJs to have order and systems in place in their outer world.
+They spend a lot of time devising the systems that work best for them, only to change them when their intuition dictates that something isn’t right.
+More than any other personality type, INFJs have amazingly accurate insights into situations and people.
+It doesn’t take them long to size things up correctly.

 Strengths and Weaknesses of INFJs

 Most INFJs are highly creative and independent people.
 They have a natural tendency to seek careers in the arts and science.
-While these may seem like opposite extremes, it makes sense to you as an INFJ.
-An artistic career allows you to express your creative side, while a career in science gives you the opportunity to draw on your intuition to solve complex problems.
+While these may seem like opposite extremes, it makes sense to many Advocates.
+An artistic career allows them to express their creative side, while a career in science gives them the opportunity to draw on their intuition to solve complex problems.
 Service-oriented careers are another good fit for INFJs.
 Other career possibilities include counselor, psychologist or alternative healthcare provider.

 Check out our comprehensive page on INFJ careers to see more job titles specific to INFJs.